33 Fun Things to Do in NYC: Unique & Unusual Activities

 Be on the ball and head to this famous New York City baseball park in the Bronx, home of the New York Yankees.
 You can tour the stadium or try to catch a game.

 Seating 50,000 people, Yankee Stadium is a source of pride in New York City.
-Even for those who don’t love sports, this is one of the many fun things to do in NYC (if you want to feel like a native!)
+Even for those who don't love sports, this is one of the many fun things to do in NYC (if you want to feel like a native).

 30. Celebrate the Sea During Fleet Week

-Fleet Week is an annual event honoring the maritime history and those in the navy now.
+Fleet Week is an annual event honoring the city's maritime history and those in the Navy now.
+Enjoy parades, demonstrations, and concerts on the streets of New York City.

-Also explore the various naval ships, submarines, and aircraft carriers that dock in the city and are open for public tours!
+Also explore the various naval ships, submarines, and aircraft carriers that dock in the city and are open for public tours.

 31. Ice Skating in New York City